BioQwer/spark-scala-tutorial/README.markdown

 ## Setup Instructions

+Firstly do `sbt clean compile` before import in Idea

 You can work through the examples and exercises on a local workstation, so-called *local mode*.
 If you have Hadoop version 2 (YARN based) installation available, including a virtual machine "sandbox" from one of the Hadoop vendors, you can also run most of the examples in that environment.
 I'll refer to this arrangement as *Hadoop mode*.
 Finally, the exercises should be runnable in Mesos and Spark *Standalone* clusters with minor tweaks.

 Let's discuss setup for local mode first.